 The problems was, I wasn’t quite sure I could blog if not driven by an overwhelming emotional force, i.e. extreme loneliness I often blame on hormones or quarter-life, uncontainable excitement over a new gadget or an online shop I accidentally found, or strong feelings for something or someone I was momentarily crazy about.
 Hence, I continued blogging with my heart on my sleeve (or in this case, at the tip of my fingers).

 And I like it.
 I like clicking the publish button after pouring my heart out on a post.
-I like that this blog has become my stage, that through it I get to share trinkets of my life to an audience composed not only of my mother and a bunch of loyal friends, but also unknown readers, lurkers, and bored people who probably just got here because they Googled “Bella’s blue room in Twilight” or “how to make something with tuna” (srsly?).
+I like that this blog has become my stage, that through it I get to share trinkets of my life to an audience composed not only of my mother and a bunch of loyal friends, but also unknown readers, lurkers, and strangers who accidentally land on these pages in search for some form of comfort, or inspiration.

 Point is, there was just no way I could blog without giving away a tiny portion huge serving of my heart.
 Otherwise, it wouldn’t at all be.. me.